Islam in India: Partition of India

 The two self-governing countries of India and Pakistan legally came into existence at the stroke of midnight on 14–15 August 1947.
 The ceremonies for the transfer of power were held a day earlier in Karachi, at the time the capital of the new state of Pakistan, so that the last British Viceroy, Lord Mountbatten of Burma, could attend both the ceremony in Karachi and the ceremony in Delhi.
 Thus, Pakistan's Independence Day is celebrated on 14 August and India's on 15 August.

-After Partition of India in 1947, two-thirds of the Muslims resided in Pakistan (both east and West Pakistan) but a third resided in India.
+After the partition of India in 1947, two-thirds of the Muslims resided in Pakistan (both East and West Pakistan) but a third resided in India.
 Based on 1951 census of displaced persons, 7,226,000 Muslims went to Pakistan (both West and East) from India while 7,249,000 Hindus and Sikhs moved to India from Pakistan (both West and East).
 Some critics allege that British haste in the partition process increased the violence that followed.
 Because independence was declared prior to the actual Partition, it was up to the new governments of India and Pakistan to keep public order.
 No large population movements were contemplated; the plan called for safeguards for minorities on both sides of the new border.
 It was a task at which both states failed.
 There was a complete breakdown of law and order; many died in riots, massacre, or just from the hardships of their flight to safety.
 What ensued was one of the largest population movements in recorded history.
 According to Richard Symonds: At the lowest estimate, half a million people perished and twelve million became homeless.

 However, many argue that the British were forced to expedite the Partition by events on the ground.
 Once in office, Mountbatten quickly became aware if Britain were to avoid involvement in a civil war, which seemed increasingly likely, there was no alternative to partition and a hasty exit from India.
 Law and order had broken down many times before Partition with much bloodshed on both sides.
 A massive civil war was looming by the time Mountbatten became Viceroy.
 After the Second World War, Britain had limited resources, perhaps insufficient to the task of keeping order.
 Another viewpoint is that while Mountbatten may have been too hasty he had no real options left and achieved the best he could under difficult circumstances.
 The historian Lawrence James concurs that in 1947 Mountbatten was left with no option but to cut and run.
 The alternative seemed to be involvement in a potentially bloody civil war from which it would be difficult to get out.